-I was lucky enough to be given a new Dell Alienware 15 R4 laptop.
+Setting up a new laptop for robotics can be time consuming.
+This post will focus on using the Dell Alienware 15 R4 laptop.
 With its Intel i9 processor and Nvidia GTX 1080 graphics card, it’s the perfect laptop for robotics or computer vision projects.

-Setting up the laptop comprises of two main steps: installing Ubuntu 18.04 LTS with a Windows 10 dual boot, followed by a robotics specific set up.
+Setting up the laptop comprises of two main steps: installing Ubuntu with a Windows 10 dual boot, followed by a robotics specific set up.

 Installing Ubuntu with a Windows 10 partition on a Dell Alienware involves some initial setup to enable booting from the Ubuntu install USB stick.